Veterans

 David Marroquin, Jr., of the Marine-Alvarez/Galvan and Marine-Munoz lineages.
 He is great-grandson of Verona Band member Mary Munoz Mora Ramos Medina Archuleta, and grandson of Verona Band member WWII veteran Ben Michael Galvan.
 David enlisted in the California Air National Guard, Airman 1st Class (Currently Serving).

-Isaiah J. Quiroz enlisted in the United States Marine Corps in October 2021 at the age of 18.
+Isaiah J. Quiroz of the Marine-Sanchez lineage, enlisted in the United States Marine Corps in October 2021 at the age of 18.
 His current rank is Lance Corporal and he will be stationed at Camp Pendleton, San Diego.
 Following in the footsteps of his tribal ancestors and relations in the Marine Corps spanning from WWI, WWII, Korea, Vietnam, and Iraq, through Present-Day.
-Isaiah's great-great grandmother Dolores Marine Sanchez (BIA # 10680) was born on the Sunol Rancheria in the East Bay in 1911 and she was a member of the historic Federally Recognized Verona Band of Alameda County that was never terminated by any Act of Congress.
+Isaiah's great-great grandmother Dolores Marine Sanchez (BIA # 10680) was born on the Sunol Rancheria in the East Bay in 1911, and was a member of the historic Federally Recognized Verona Band of Alameda County that was never terminated by any Act of Congress.
+His great grandmother Julie Lopez, grandmother Sylvia Lopez Quiroz, and father Joshua Quiroz are enrolled members of the Muwekma Ohlone Tribe.

 Author's bio

-Alan Leventhal is a trained archaeologist/anthropologist/ethnohistorian.
-During the early 1970s, he worked at the American Museum of Natural History in New York in the departments of Anthropology and Education.
-Mr. Leventhal completed his undergraduate degree in Anthropology at City College of New York, and did graduate work at San Jose State University.
-He had also worked as a state archaeologist at the Nevada Archaeological Survey in University of Nevada, Reno, and taught classes there.
+Alan Leventhal is a Muwekma Ohlone Senior Tribal Archaeologist and Ethnohistorian.
+During the early 1970s, he worked at the American Museum of Natural History in New York in the departments of Anthropology and Education (1972-1975).
+Mr. Leventhal completed his undergraduate degree in Anthropology at City College of New York, and did his Master’s graduate work at San Jose State University.
+He had also worked as a state archaeologist at the Nevada Archaeological Survey in University of Nevada, Reno (1975-1978), and taught Open University classes in Archaeology and Native American Cultures

-In 1978, Alan briefly worked as a Forest Service archaeologist in the Lassen National Forest before coming to San Jose State University in 1978 where he spent nine years in the Department of Anthropology as the Anthropology Lab Director.
+Alan briefly worked as a Forest Service archaeologist in the Lassen National Forest before coming to San Jose State University in 1978 where he spent nine years in the Department of Anthropology as the Anthropology Lab Director, and then transferred to the Dean’s Office, College of Social Sciences as a Systems Analyst/IT (1987-2019).

 Alan completed his Master’s Degree at SJSU in Social Sciences with an emphasis in Anthropology/Archaeology.
 His thesis is titled A Reinterpretation of Some Bay Area Shellmound Sites: A View from the Mortuary Complex from CA-ALA-329, the Ryan Mound.
-He is also the author of numerous publications on Bay Area prehistory, California Indian ethnohistory, ancient and modern Native American DNA, that include analyzes of stone tool assemblages spanning 12,000 years of human history in the S.F.
+He is also the author and co-author of numerous publications on Bay Area prehistory, California Indian ethnohistory, ancient and modern Native American DNA, that include analyzes of stone tool assemblages spanning 12,000 years of human history in the S.F.
 Bay Area.
-He has also worked with the Muwekma Ohlone Tribal leadership on the Indian Neophyte Cemetery at the Third Mission Santa Clara (1781-1818), and more recently on a Pre-Contact to Proto-Contact Period ancestral Muwekma Ohlone cemetery site in Sunol.
+He has also worked with the Muwekma Ohlone Tribal leadership on the Third Mission Santa Clara Indian Neophyte Cemetery at the (1781-1818), and more recently on a Pre-Contact to Proto-Contact Period ancestral Muwekma Ohlone cemetery sites in Sunol.

-On July 1, 2019, Alan retired from SJSU where he worked on the administrative staff in the Office of the Dean, College of Social Sciences, and taught as a lecturer about contemporary Native American Issues, and topics on advanced methods and theory in archaeology in the Anthropology Department.
-He has lectured and conducted archaeological investigations in New York, Georgia, Nevada, and California.
+On July 1, 2019, Alan retired from SJSU and had continued teaching as a lecturer about contemporary Native American Issues, and topics on advanced methods and theory in archaeology in the Anthropology Department.

 Mr. Leventhal has also worked closely with other tribes throughout California as they seek federal restoration and reaffirmation of their tribal status.
-Mr. Leventhal has also served as an ethnohistorian and archaeologist for two other previously Federally Recognized tribes: Amah– Mutsun Tribal Band of Costanoan Indians centered around Mission San Juan Bautista (since 1989), and Ohlone-Costanoan/Esselen Nation centered around Mission San Carlos in Monterey (since 1992).
+Alan has also served as an ethnohistorian and archaeologist for two other previously Federally Recognized tribes: Amah–Mutsun Tribal Band of Costanoan Indians centered around Mission San Juan Bautista (since 1989), and OhloneCostanoan/Esselen Nation centered around Mission San Carlos in Monterey (since 1992).